 Market reform: Liberalising the gas, power and oil sectors, developing power and environmental product trading while promoting foreign direct investment in multiple sectors including energy and transport.

-By 2050, natural gas will be expected to be contributing 15% with more than half coming from non-fossil fuels sources.
+By 2050, natural gas is expected to have 15% of the primary energy share with more than half coming from non-fossil fuels sources.